 - 5.18.1 Pistons must respect Article 5.17.
-Titanium alloys are not permitted. - 5.18.2 Piston pins must be manufactured from an iron based alloy and must be machined from a single piece of material. - 5.18.3 Connecting rods must be manufactured from iron or titanium based alloys and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush). - 5.18.4 Crankshafts must be manufactured from an iron based alloy.

-No welding is permitted between the front and rear main bearing journals.

-No material with a density exceeding 18,400 kg/m3 may be assembled to the crankshaft.

-These parts assembled to the crankshaft may be manufactured in a Tungsten based material.

-5.18.5 Camshafts must be manufactured from an iron based alloy.

-Each camshaft and lobes must be machined from a single piece of material.

-No welding is allowed between the front and rear bearing journals.

-5.18.6 Valves must be manufactured from intermetallic materials or from alloys based on Iron, Nickel, Cobalt or Titanium.
-Hollow stems (e.g. sodium, or similar, filled for cooling) are permitted.

-In addition, the restrictions detailed in Articles 5.17.3 and 15.1.2 do not apply to valves.

-- 5.18.7 Reciprocating and rotating components: - a.
-Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials, this restriction does not apply to the clutch and any seals. - b.
+Titanium alloys are not permitted. - 5.18.2 Piston pins must be manufactured from an iron based alloy and must be machined from a single piece of material. - 5.18.3 Connecting rods must be manufactured from iron or titanium based alloys and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush). - 5.18.4 Crankshafts must be manufactured from an iron based alloy. - No welding is permitted between the front and rear main bearing journals. - No material with a density exceeding 18,400 kg/m3 may be assembled to the crankshaft. - These parts assembled to the crankshaft may be manufactured in a Tungsten based material. - 5.18.5 Camshafts must be manufactured from an iron based alloy. - Each camshaft and lobes must be machined from a single piece of material. - No welding is allowed between the front and rear bearing journals. - 5.18.6 Valves must be manufactured from intermetallic materials or from alloys based on Iron, Nickel, Cobalt or Titanium.
+Hollow valves (e.g. sodium, or similar, filled for cooling) are permitted, but the main cavity created must be a cylindrical feature of constant diameter.
+Machined features to facilitate manufacture and assembly are allowed above and below the main cavity, however such features must not create a volume that extends beyond a virtual plain cylinder positioned on the valve centreline with a diameter which is 1.0 mm greater than that of the main cavity. - In addition, the restrictions detailed in Articles 5.17.3 and 15.1.2 do not apply to valves. - 5.18.7 Reciprocating and rotating components: - Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials, this restriction does not apply to the clutch and any seals. - b.
 Rolling elements of rolling element bearings must be manufactured from an iron based alloy or from a ceramic material. - c.
 All timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron based alloy. - d.
 High pressure fuel pumps elements may be manufactured from a ceramic material. - e.
-Torsional damper elements may be manufactured in a Tungsten based material. - 5.18.8 Static components:
+Torsional damper elements may be manufactured in a Tungsten based material.

+5.18.8 Static components:
-a.
-Other than inserts within them, engine crankcases including sump, cylinder heads and cylinder head cam covers must be manufactured from aluminium or iron alloys.

-No composite materials or metal matrix composites are permitted either for the whole component or locally.
+- a.
+Other than inserts within them, engine crankcases including sump, cylinder heads and cylinder head cam covers must be manufactured from aluminium or iron alloys. - No composite materials or metal matrix composites are permitted either for the whole component or locally. - b.

-- b.
 Other than parts listed in a) above, magnesium based alloys are permitted for static parts which may not be changed without incurring a penalty under Article 5.23. - c.
-Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron based alloy, an aluminium alloy or a magnesium based alloy if permitted by Article 5.18.8(b). - d.
+Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron based alloy, an aluminium alloy or a magnesium based alloy if permitted by Article 5.18.8(b).

+- d.
 All threaded fasteners, other than the two exceptions below, must be manufactured from an alloy based on Cobalt, Iron or Nickel.
-The exceptions are: - i.
-Fasteners whose primary function requires them to be an electrical insulator may be manufactured from ceramic or polymeric materials. - ii.
+The exceptions are: - Fasteners whose primary function requires them to be an electrical insulator may be manufactured from ceramic or polymeric materials. - ii.
 Fasteners that are used in electronic control units may be manufactured from aluminium or copper based alloys or polymeric (plastic) materials.